addrummond/jsockd/Readme.md

 ### 3.1 Starting the server

-**JSockD is not intended to run as a standalone server; it is designed to run as a subprocess of an application that needs to execute JavaScript commands.
-This section is intended as a reference for developers implementing JSockD client libraries.**
+**_JSockD is not intended to run as a standalone server.
+It is designed to run as a subprocess of an application that needs to execute JavaScript commands.
+This section is intended as a reference for developers implementing JSockD client libraries._**

 The server is started as follows: